 Current projects include work on mortal remains, and MTAG’s Ancient Wisdom, Modern Mission series on the contemporary importance of saints.

 Mark was appointed as Chief Executive of The Children’s Society in 2019 and is passionately committed to social justice and fighting for children and young people to feel hopeful and happy.
 Mark grew up in Northern Ireland and read Law at Queen’s University Belfast.
-He has 10 years experience as a youth worker, supporting young people in England and Northern Ireland.
+He has 10 years’ experience as a youth worker, supporting young people in England and Northern Ireland.
 In 1999, Mark was awarded the ‘British Gas Tomorrow’s People Award’ for his cross-community work, bringing Catholic and Protestant young people together across Northern Ireland in the run up to the Good Friday Agreement.
 Before joining The Children’s Society Mark served as Chief Executive of Church Army for almost 13 years.
 Mark has been a Trustee of The Archbishops’ Council of the Church of England and has served as Chair of The Marylebone Project, the largest women only homeless project in the UK.
-He is a Fellow of the Royal Society of the Arts and tweets @markrusselluk Mark lives outside London with his partner David and in his spare time he loves to travel, keep fit and a good red wine.
-If he were ever on Mastermind, his specialist subject would be the West Wing!
+He is a Fellow of the Royal Society of the Arts and tweets @markrusselluk

 Dr Selina Stone is Tutor and Lecturer in Theology at St Mellitus College in London and completed her PhD thesis in Pentecostal Theology and Social Justice at the University of Birmingham in 2021.
 Dr Stone’s research and teaching focuses on the themes of politics, power and social justice, which she began exploring as a practitioner, while working as a community organiser and programme di-rector at the Centre for Theology and Community from 2013-2017.
 She is a sought-after speaker and consultant; teaching, training and advising community leaders, charities and churches who are seeking to work towards a more just world in which all people might flourish.

-The Revd Dr Gillian Straine – CEO of The Guild of Health and St Raphael and creator of The Healthy Healing Hub project.
-I am a priest, theologian and author with a PhD in Physics and a MA in Theology from the University of Oxford.
-I am dedicated to interdisciplinary thinking across the boundaries of medicine, science, faith, public health and community leadership.
-Books include Science and Religion: A path through polemic (SPCK, 2014 ) and Cancer: A path through polemic (SPCK, 2017).
-I am a visiting fellow of Sarum College, Elected fellow of the International Society for Science and Religion and Chair of the Science and Religion Forum.
+The Revd Dr Gillian Straine is the CEO of The Guild of Health and St Raphael and creator of The Healthy Healing Hub project.
+She is a priest, theologian and author, with a PhD in Physics and a MA in Theology from the University of Oxford.
+She is dedicated to interdisciplinary thinking across the boundaries of medicine, science, faith, public health and community leadership.
+Her publications include Science and Religion: A path through polemic (SPCK, 2014 ), and Cancer: A path through polemic (SPCK, 2017).
+She is a visiting fellow of Sarum College, an elected Fellow of the International Society for Science and Religion, and Chair of the Science and Religion Forum.